-API Reference / @evolu/common / Type / ObjectType
+API reference / @evolu/common / Type / ObjectType

 Interface: ObjectType<Props>

-Defined in: packages/common/src/Type.ts:2675
+Defined in: packages/common/src/Type.ts:2837

 ObjectType extends Type with an additional props property for reflection.